Torah Network Price Hits $0.41 (VP)

-Torah Network (VP) traded up 1% against the dollar during the twenty-four hour period ending at 8:00 AM ET on February 7th.
-In the last week, Torah Network has traded 14.7% higher against the dollar.
-Torah Network has a market cap of $2.73 million and $33,305.26 worth of Torah Network was traded on exchanges in the last 24 hours.
-One Torah Network token can currently be purchased for $0.41 or 0.00000955 BTC on major cryptocurrency exchanges.
+Torah Network (VP) traded 1.3% higher against the dollar during the 24-hour period ending at 10:00 AM Eastern on February 9th.
+One Torah Network token can now be purchased for approximately $0.41 or 0.00000875 BTC on exchanges.
+Torah Network has a total market cap of $2.74 million and $34,035.03 worth of Torah Network was traded on exchanges in the last day.
+Over the last seven days, Torah Network has traded 21.6% higher against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.